OkkarMin/approximator-tool/docs/using_gui_tool.md

 |  5  | Choose location in computer to save generated verilog file                                                              |            `Desktop`            |                  -                  |
 |  6  | Generate verilog code or exit                                                                                           |                -                |                  -                  |

+!> As of 4 Mar 2021 (GMT+8), you will need to modify a tiny portion of generated verilog code.
+[Click here to find out more](link-to-how-to-edit).
+We are working to fix it

 ## Error Analysis

 Insert a GIF of using error analysis here